Tencent

 Tencent (腾讯 (Téngxùn)) is a Chinese multinational technology conglomerate and holding company headquartered in Shenzhen.
 It is one of the highest grossing multimedia companies in the world based on revenue.
 It is also the world's largest company in the video game industry based on its equity investments.
 Its associated stock-market-listed variable interest entity Tencent Holdings Ltd is incorporated in the Cayman Islands.

 Founded in 1998, its subsidiaries globally market various Internet-related services and products, including in entertainment, artificial intelligence, and other technology.
 Its twin-skyscraper headquarters, Tencent Seafront Towers (also known as Tencent Binhai Mansion) are based in the Nanshan District of Shenzhen.
 In December 2023, architect Büro Ole Scheeren unveiled the latest helix-inspired design of Tencent's new global headquarters in Shenzhen.
 Known as Tencent Helix, it will accommodate more than 23,000 employees across nearly 500,000 square meters.

-Tencent is the world's largest video game vendor, as well as one of the largest companies in the world by market capitalization.
+Tencent is the world's largest video game vendor and one of the largest companies by market capitalization in China.
 It is among the largest social media, venture capital, and investment corporations.
 Its services include social networks, music, web portals, e-commerce, mobile games, internet services, payment systems, smartphones, and multiplayer online games.
 It operates the instant messengers Tencent QQ and WeChat, along with the news site QQ.com.
 The company surpassed a market value of US$500 billion in 2018, becoming the first Asian technology company to cross this valuation mark.
 It has since then emerged as the most valuable publicly traded company in China, and is the world's tenth most valuable company by market value as of February 2022.
 In 2015, 2018, and 2020, the company was ranked by Boston Consulting Group and Fast Company among the 50 most innovative companies worldwide.
 Tencent has stakes in over 600 companies, and began focusing on tech start-ups in Asia in 2017.
 TechCrunch characterized Tencent's investment strategy as letting its portfolio startups operate autonomously.
-Tencent's valuation approached US$1 trillion in January 2021 before it plummeted, but it has since recovered as of November, 2025.
+Tencent's valuation approached US$1 trillion in January 2021 before it plummeted, but it has since recovered as of November 2025.
 Tencent Holdings was ranked 35th on the 2023 Forbes Global 2000 list.